 Endometriosis is a disease characterized by the presence of tissue resembling endometrium (the lining of the uterus) outside the uterus (1).
-It causes a chronic inflammatory reaction that may result in the formation of scar tissue (adhesions, fibrosis) within the pelvis and other parts of the body.
+It causes a chronic inflammatory reaction that may result in pain, the formation of scar tissue (adhesions, fibrosis) within the pelvis and other parts of the body.

 When you menstruate, the endometrium inside your uterus is shed.
-If you have endometriosis, it is hypothesised that your body cannot remove the endometrial cells that have grown outside your uterus.
+If you have endometriosis, it is hypothesised that your body cannot remove the endometrial-like cells that have grown outside your uterus.
 These cells bleed and cause inflammation, and can create scar tissue over time.

 Endometriosis may cause pain, particularly when you are menstruating, and it can reduce your fertility.
 In other women, there are no symptoms and the woman may never knows that she has endometriosis, or has had it in the past.

 Apart from pain and infertility, endometriosis can cause other symptoms such as: